AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 2. Deploying the Edge Virtual Machine and Attaching the ZTP ISO File
 --------------------------------------------------------------------

 To deploy the Edge virtual machine on KVM, skip to step `2c.
-Deploying the Edge Virtual Machine in KVM<http://docs.aviatrix.com/HowTos/secure_edge_workflow.html#2c.-deploying-the-edge-virtual-machine-in-kvm>`_.
+Deploying the Edge Virtual Machine in KVM<http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#2c.-deploying-the-edge-virtual-machine-in-kvm>`_.

 2a.
 Deploying the Edge Virtual Machine in VMware ESXi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To deploy the Edge virtual machine in VMware ESXi, follow these steps.

 1. Download the ESXi OVA file by using the link provided to you by Aviatrix Support.
-See `Requesting a VMware ESXi OVA File <http://docs.aviatrix.com/HowTos/secure_edge_workflow.html#requesting-a-vmware-esxi-ova-file>`_.
+See `Requesting an Aviatrix Edge Gateway Image File <http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#requesting-an-aviatrix-edge-gateway-image-file>`_.

 2. Log into VMware vSphere Web client to access the ESXi host.